l33tn00b/tibberPriceChartScraper/README.md

 ## HELP!
 - If you run into issues building the container image: Check your disk space.
 Is there any left?
 There's plenty of strange errors when running low.
+- Docker needs privileges.
+Are you root?
+Do you at least belong to an appropriate group?

 # Alternatives
 Get raw pricing data from the European Transparency Platform, calculate pricing according to a particular provider.
 Render a nice chart ourselves.